AgileVentures/AgileVentures/GROW.md

 > "AgileVentures has an open and friendly community of developers passionate about their work.
 I was fortunate to have come across them, and I was able to immerse myself in the community.
 Participating in the open source projects and opportunities that cropped up from time to time taught me invaluable skills such as remote collaboration, working with version control, the importance of software practices and agile methodologies.
 Confucius once said "I hear and I forget.
 I see and I remember.
 I do and I understand.".
 AgileVentures gave me the chance to "do", and along with help from the community, rapidly accelerated my growth as a developer.
 Without AgileVentures, I would not be standing where I am today." **-- Bryan Yap, AgileVenturer & Full Stack Developer at Alliants, United Kingdom**

 > "I must admit that I was initially hesitant about the concept of an open and transparent pair programming community for system developers.
-But the more I talked to Sam Joseph and the other members and the more I got to experience the benefits of learning and development in groups, the more convinced I became that AgileVentures was unique as a route to both professional and personal growth.
+But the more I talked to the other members and the more I got to experience the benefits of learning and development in groups, the more convinced I became that AgileVentures was unique as a route to both professional and personal growth.
 >
 > Over one year, and lot of experiences later, I desire nothing more than to continue to grow together with all the wonderful people I have had the privilege to meet and work with through this community.
 >
 > My involvement in AgileVentures has led to many positive effects in my professional life.
 Nowadays, I work full time as a Ruby developer and do consultancy work for clients all over the world.
 I continue to work remotely and use all of the collaborative techniques that I have learned and practiced in AgileVentures, on a daily basis.
 >
-> I continue to be committed to the development of the AgileVentures community and look forward to all future pair programming sessions and every scrum." **-- Thomas Ochman, Senior Ruby Developer, Craft Academy, Gothenburg, Sweden**
+> I continue to be committed to the development of the AgileVentures community and look forward to all future pair programming sessions and every scrum." **-- Thomas Ochman, Head Coach, Craft Academy, Gothenburg, Sweden **

-> "Managing an agile project through Agile Ventures turned out to be the perfect preparation for running project development with a team of developers in a startup.
+> "Managing an agile project through AgileVentures turned out to be the perfect preparation for running project development with a team of developers in a startup.
 Over the course of 18 months I was working with Heroku and Github on a daily basis, reviewing and merging code from developers from around the world.
 >
 > I was practising use of exactly the same tools deployed by startups such a continuous integration, code reviews and pair programming.
 I was also settling disputes between project members, negotiating with non-technical customers, debating the relative merits of different technical decisions and massively expanding my horizons in terms of technology and project management perspectives.
 >
-> If you're already working in a company using agile methods then Agile Ventures is perhaps simply about putting some time towards great charitable causes; but if you're looking for work or working in a company that's hesitant about using agile methods, then I recommend you spend all your free time in an agile, open-source, charitable project on Agile Ventures.
-You'll grow, secure a job, or change the development practices of your company for the better and perhaps more importantly you'll help change the world."  **-- Sam Joseph, Chair of the Board of Trustees, AgileVentures, London**
+> If you're already working in a company using agile methods then AgileVentures is perhaps simply about putting some time towards great charitable causes; but if you're looking for work or working in a company that's hesitant about using agile methods, then I recommend you spend all your free time in an agile, open-source, charitable project on AgileVentures.
+You'll grow, secure a job, or change the development practices of your company for the better and perhaps more importantly you'll help change the world."  **-- Sam Joseph, former CEO, AgileVentures, London**